 These appear to have been ad hoc charters at first, operated by

-This required a scheduled weekly return service from London to Woomera
+scheduled weekly return service from London to Woomera

 |Skyways Ltd Avro York G-AGNY in 1956 with the Adelaide terminal building under construction behind.|